bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 source.Configuration.IgnoreBlankLines = true;
 ```

-This will creata a source component that reads the data from a "Demo.csv" file.
+This will create a source component that reads the data from a "Demo.csv" file.
 This file could look like this:

 ```csv
 Row_Nr;Value